MJP1998/Auto_short_generator/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ### Next steps

--Integrating the chatgpt prompt to generate script, title, hashtags and description -Integrating stable diffusion model so as to generate the entire video with only the prompt
+- Integrating the chatgpt prompt to generate script, title, hashtags and description

+- Integrating stable diffusion model so as to generate the entire video with only the prompt